Why I’m no longer using Kiva to earn points and miles

 The amount Kiva spends on lending the money you give to aspiring businesses is 6 – 7 times what is typical in the microfinance industry.
 So basically, Kiva is an inefficient middleman.
 Kind of defeats that whole “direct lending” premise, doesn’t it?

-Kiva’s Response
+Kiva’s response

 Kiva’s response to all this criticism has been lackluster at best.
 They offer excuses like, “It’s more expensive to offer loans in the Developing World than in the West” to justify an average 36% interest rate.
 Sorry, that’s not an excuse.